Mexico City, Mexico City, Mexico

 Mexibús

-Opened 2010, Mexibús consists of four bus rapid transit services that serve the suburbs of Mexico City located within the State of Mexico.
+Opened 2010, Mexibús consists of four bus rapid transit services, a BRT-Lite service, and an arterial bus rapid transit service that serve the suburbs of Mexico City located within the State of Mexico.
+The arterial bus rapid transit service is not covered on this website.

 Mexibús Line 1 (Línea 1)

 Mexibús Line 1 was opened in October 2010.
-The latest extension was to the passenger terminal of AIFA in March 2022.
+The latest expansion was the opening of Quetzalcóatl and La Redonda stations in June 2023.
 Mexibús Line 1 is operated by TransMasivo.

 Mexibús Line 2 (Línea 2)